timostamm/protobuf-ts/packages/plugin-framework/README.md

 - Take a look at `descriptor-registry.ts` to see the if it can help you work with the descriptor protos that the compiler sends you.
 - Take a look at `plugin-base.ts` for a base class that can help with some plumbing.
-- Take a look at the source code of [protobuf-ts](https://github.com/timostamm/protobuf-ts/), which uses this framework.

 ### Copyright